 What is Webster Technique?

-Webster's technique is a chiropractic protocol used to create optimal room in the uterus for a breech, posterior or transverse baby to turn.
+Webster's technique is a protocol used to create optimal room in the uterus for a breech, posterior or transverse baby to turn.
 The uterus is anchored to the pelvis by way of ligaments: the uterosacral ligament, the round ligaments, and the broad ligament.
-Using Webster's, we align the sacrum and loosen any torsion found in the attaching ligaments, allowing for optimal expansion of the uterus.
+Using Webster's, we mobilize the sacrum and loosen any torsion found in the attaching ligaments, allowing for optimal expansion of the uterus.
 As a result, babies have more room to move, turn and position themselves.

-The adjusting techniques are gentle and comfortable.
+The techniques are gentle and comfortable.
 I make sure women/couples have a clear understanding of my findings, and feel safe with the treatment.

 I also coach women and couples re: things which can be done at home to complement our in office treatments.

 I strongly recommend having acupuncture treatment as well, and network with several acupuncturists who are well versed in breech protocols.

 Are there reasons why some babies don't turn?

 In certain situations, there are more challenges for moms or babies in creating turns.
 An umbilical cord that is shortened will hinder turning, a baby's head being stuck against the pelvis can prevent repositioning as well.

 Emotional issues regarding the birth, past history, becoming a parent, or relationship issues for Mom can hinder the baby turning.
 Another challenge in our fast paced lifestyle is when Mom doesn't feel the breathing room to slow down.
 If she has been inordinately stressed, or has not had the quiet time to connect with her baby fully and center herself, this can hinder the process.
 Often, if these issues are simply acknowledged and addressed, the positioning, indeed the birthing picture changes dramatically.

 What else can I do to help my baby turn?